 ― Meister Eckhart

 “I learned that in each of us there burns a flame of independence that must never be allowed to go out.
 That as long as it exists within us we cannot be destroyed.”

-As I turn on the lights in the classroom each morning I am always excited for the unique learning experiences that will unfold.
-I have a course of action in my mind, but I love that the students are the ones steering the ship and directing the path of the learning that takes place.
-I love working together with the students in our classroom.
-I love the laughter that is found, and I love the ‘ah-ha’ moments that occur, when you see something click in a child’s mind and the amazement on their face.
 I teach because I am allowed the opportunity to make an impact on those that will lead us in the future.
-I hope that my students leave with a growth mindset and an “I can do anything!’ attitude.
-I hope they recognize that some things are very challenging, but it is okay and necessary, to struggle and make mistakes.
+I hope that the students in my care leave with a growth mindset and an “I can do anything” attitude; that they recognize some things will be challenging, but it is okay and necessary to struggle and make mistakes.
 I hope students will leave knowing we all have our unique strengths and weaknesses, but together we fit together like a puzzle and can help each other grow.
-I know that there is not a day of teaching where I don’t grow or learn something new from the curious minds around me.
+I know that there is not a day of interaction with students where I don’t grow or learn something new from the curious minds around me.